Training Read time: 29 minutes

 Short-term savings, long-term losses: The hidden costs of ineffective training

 Some organisations might think about cutting back on employee development because of high training costs.
-However, this decision can overlook significant hidden costs of inadequate training.
+However, this decision can overlook significant hidden costs of failing to train employees effectively.
 These costs may not be immediately obvious but have a real impact on day-to-day operations and long-term organisational health.
-Let's explore these often-overlooked aspects and understand how they represent a cost to the company.
+Let’s explore these often-overlooked aspects and understand how they represent a cost to the company.

 • Decreased productivity of new hires: New employees who lack adequate training typically face difficulties meeting their job requirements, which significantly hampers their productivity.
 They often take longer to reach full functionality in their roles, contributing to inefficiencies within the team.
 A telling data point highlights this issue - 46% of new hires who don’t receive adequate training fail to meet their primary objectives.
 This statistic underscores the importance of effective training in ensuring new employees are equipped to contribute effectively from the start.